 Philippe Fouquart

+Flip Petillion

 The small team commenced with a review of the implementation plan and has made updates accordingly to reflect the role of the small team as well as the desire to complete the implementation by ICANN66 (AGM) in November of 2019.
 The small team expects to work on the basis of consensus.
 However, should there be any disagreements, the small team will present to the Council the different points of views so that the Council can make a determination on the path forward.
 In any case, the small team expects to present updates on a regular basis and obtain sign off from the Council at the point an implementation for a certain improvement is considered complete.
 Its mailing list will be publicly archived with the ability for any interested observers to join.
 During ICANN64, the small team shared with the GNSO Council its proposed approach as well as the updated implementation plan.

-Updates made since latest version (8 March):
+Updates made since 8 March version:

 Reflected updated membership

 Thematic categorization of improvements (I. Working Group Members, II.
 Council tools to facilitate its role as manager of the PDP, III.
 PDP Leadership Tools, IV.
 Council liaison tools)

+Updated status of implementation

 WORKING GROUP MEMBERS